Take Charge Of Your Financial Situation

 Let me tell you about some options you have.
 First, your challenge is to take charge of your situation and create a plan of action.
-I think you need a plan for spending, a plan for increasing your income, and a plan to deal with your debt.
+You need a plan for spending, a plan for increasing your income, and a plan to deal with your debt.

 I will start with the tough part of my answer first, the spending.
 I think you realize you spend too much based on your present income.
 Stop using your credit cards.
 Pay cash for everything to get an idea of where you are spending your money.
 Analyze every purchase.
 Obviously, I do not know your spending habits, but here are a few areas where people can cut costs: